They Wouldn't Be Chessmen: Plot

 Nahendra Nao, heir to the Maharajah of Chitipur, unwisely lets Elsie Marsh of the Casino de Paris wear his priceless ancestral pearls, which react badly to her skin.
-In order to restore their lustre his secretary, Major Scott Carruthers, hires a resting young opera singer, Lydia Flight, to wear them while they heal.
+In order to restore their lustre, his secretary, Major Scott Carruthers, hires a resting young opera singer, Lydia Flight, to wear them while they heal.
 To provide cover, Lydia is to act as paid companion to a woman introduced by Carruthers, Lucrece Bouchette; while Oliver Ransom, an ex-Captain of the Bengal Police, is added to the party to protect the pearls.
 Lydia and Ransom are immediately attracted to each other and become a couple.

 The party take a houseboat on the Seine near Caudebec-en-Caux, and make the acquaintance of Julius Ricardo.
 He senses an uneasy atmosphere, and is on his guard when Guy Stallard, an American millionaire, invites him and the houseboat party to a fancy dress ball at a large house he has rented nearby.

-While most of the guests are on the terrace watching a tightrope walker, the evening’s entertainment, Lydia goes upstairs to change her dress, followed by Ransom.
-She soon stumbles back downstairs, on the point of swooning, explaining later that she had been attacked in her room and the pearls taken from her.
+While most of the guests are on the terrace watching a tightrope walker, Lydia goes upstairs to change her dress, followed by Ransom.
+She stumbles back downstairs, on the point of swooning, explaining later that she had been attacked in her room and the pearls taken from her.
 Shortly afterwards, Ricardo sees Ransom’s car being driven away at speed.

 When Carruthers reports the theft to Nahendra Nao, Nao calls in the famous investigator from the Paris Sûreté, Inspector Hanaud, an old friend of Ricardo’s.
 Lydia arranges a meeting with Hanaud and promises to explain what happened to her, but when she fails to appear and Ransom cannot be found it seems that the pair may have been accomplices and thieves.

-Hanaud eventually discovers that Carruthers had for some time been plotting to steal the jewels, frame Lydia, and blackmail Nao.
-He had devised a meticulous plan and issued detailed instructions to his associates Lucrece (his lover), George Brymer (an ex-convict posing as Guy Stallard), and several servants.
+Hanaud eventually discovers that Carruthers had for some time been plotting to steal the jewels, to frame Lydia, and to blackmail Nao.
+He devised a meticulous plan and issued detailed instructions to his associates Lucrece (his lover), George Brymer (an ex-convict posing as Guy Stallard), and several servants.
 But things go awry – resulting in Lydia being kidnapped and Ransom murdered – when Carruthers' co-conspirators refuse to act as his chessmen, taking their orders instead (as Hanaud points out) "from their lusts and hates".